berbiche/dotfiles/README.md

   Most configurations work with NixOS and nix-darwin but some are exclusive to each platform.

-  I am currently in the process of rewriting some of these configurations to be compatible with a standalone Home Manager installation.
+  ~~I am currently in the process of rewriting my profiles to be compatible with a standalone Home Manager installation~~.

 - `./cachix`: this folder is owned by cachix and serves to configure substituers.